This Welcome Unit aims to:

 The Healing Forum and the private Facebook group are great places to ask questions and share your thoughts with your tutor and the other students, about any of your foraging work and experiences.
 Please feel free to use them.

-Some of your assessed tasks will be submitted to the Healing Forum to allow for discussion with other students, to encourage deeper engagement and learning.
+Some of your assessed tasks will be submitted to the Healing Forum to allow for discussion with other students, and to encourage deeper engagement and learning.

 Wise Woman System of Healing

-This is a traditional, logical and intuitive way to maintain health or restore balance and well being.
+This is a traditional, logical, and intuitive way to maintain health or restore balance and well-being.
 It doesn't expect other people or pills to be able to fix all of our problems.
-The Wise Woman System of Healing promotes self empowerment, networking, learning, listening and prevention of ill health.
+The Wise Woman System of Healing promotes self-empowerment, networking, learning, listening, and prevention of ill health.